"Whether you think you can, or you think you can't—you're right."

 Believing in neuroplasticity: The brain is plastic.
 New neural pathways can form at any age.
 Change is always possible.

-Growth mindset is not about positive thinking or pretending difficulty doesn't exist.
-It's about seeing difficulty as the path rather than the obstacle.
-The struggle itself is where growth happens.
+Growth mindset is not positive thinking or pretending difficulty doesn't exist.
+It's knowing that the struggle is where the learning actually happens, not something you get past before the real work starts.

-The passion for stretching yourself and sticking to it, even when it's not going well, is the hallmark of the growth mindset.
+The passion for stretching ourselves and sticking to it, even when it's not going well, is the hallmark of the growth mindset.